The Best Professionally Installed Home Security Systems in 2025

 How much does it cost to get a security system professionally installed?

-The cost of professional installation varies depending on the company, the size of your system, and your haggling skills.
-Expect to pay somewhere in the ballpark of $100.
+The cost of a professional installation varies.
+It depends on the company you choose, the size of your system (and your house), how much wiring and home automation is involved, and the deal you strike.
+Expect to pay somewhere in the ballpark of $100 – $200.

 -